katikuuu/Sereni-Chat/README.md

    ```
    pip install -r requirements.txt
     ```
-   If you have not initiated a virtual environment for your project/ directory and you don't want to , use
+   If you have not initiated a virtual environment for your project/ directory and you don't want to, use
    ```
    python -m pip install -r requirements.txt
    ```